clever-cottonmouth/clever-cottonmouth/README.md

 **Glad to see you here!** :star_struck:
 <br>
 My name is [**MD Miraj Ansari**] Studying in **Acharya Insitute of Technology, Bangalore** Persuing Master of Computer Applications.
 I loves coding and most of the time i usually like to do Coding.
 I have created many projects related to Reactjs, Nodejs, Python and in python i have some working knowledge on TensorFlow, Scikit-Learn, Matplotlib.
 Beside this like like to spend my time with nature means i like to planting small plants in my Balcony.
-When I see the plants are growing it feels like achived Something. and i like to do Gym.
+When I see the plants are growing it feels like achived Something.
 <br>
 <br>
 <br>